centro/transis/README.md

 ```

 However, it behaves just like a `Transis.Object`.
 It is assigned an `objectId` and responds to the
 `#on` and `#off` methods.
-The reason that it does not descend from `Transis.Object` is because
+The reason that it does not inherit from `Transis.Object` is because
 Transis arrays are actually a copy of the native `Array` class with some added capabilities.
 A copy
 of `Array` is created by grabbing a reference to the `Array` constructor function from an `iframe`.
 This approach allows us to create a custom array class that behaves just like normal arrays without
 manipulating the main native `Array`.

 This approach does have some caveats however.
-As mentioned `Transis.Array` does not truly descend
+As mentioned `Transis.Array` does not truly inherit
 from `Transis.Object`.
-Also, javascript provides no means to hook into use of the brackets operator
+Also, JavaScript provides no means to hook into use of the brackets operator
 (`[]`) when setting array indexes.
 This means that observers will not be notified when an array is
 mutated using the brackets operator.
 To set a value at a specific index in an observable manner, use
 the `Transis.Array#at` method instead: